Everyone loves free things right?

 You can also compare your search to another topic.

-This is a great tool if you need statistics for content.
+It’s a great tool if you need statistics to increase the quality of your content.

-They have some great visualizations that you can embed within your content too.
+They have some great visualizations you can embed within your content, too.
+It’s also very cool to see the world population updates.

 The home of the U.S. government’s open data, this site allows access to information about a variety of topics provided by federal, state, local, and tribal governments.

-Similar to the US’s Data.gov, this site allows access to data in a variety of topics.
+Similar to the U.S.’s Data.gov, this site allows access to U.K. data on a variety of topics.

-Data is provided by the central government, local authorities, and public bodies.
+Data is provided by central government, local authorities, and public bodies.

 7. Health Data

-Searchable topics include medical devices, environmental health, substance abuse, mental health, and others.
+Searchable topics include issues such as public health (especially good for COVID data), medical devices, environmental health, substance abuse, mental health, and others.

 8. The World Factbook